Jana-Marie-Weber/strategic_molecules/README.md

 <img align="centre" src="documents/pipeline.png" width="600" >

+## Requirements
+We used python 2.7.12 (updated Nov 2018) for the computation.
+All requirments can be seen in the [requirment.txt] file.
+Graph-tool was installed from source, as it has C++ dependencies, for future use we would advise to use the graph-tool docker as recommended on the [graph-tool webpage].

 ## Using the algorithm

 To use the stratgeic molecules in **a similar region of chemistry**, simply refer to [(Weber et al., 2019)] and use the full list of strategic moelcules including structures and Reaxys IDs from the Electronic Supplementary Information (ESI).